 Phew….
 That’s the collective exhale you hear as another Tax Day comes and goes.
-Maybe you file early and already have that refund in hand.
-Perhaps you wait until the last minute to dig out those dog-eared receipts, credit card statements, and 1099s and your return wings its way electronically to the Internal Revenue Service.
+Maybe you filed early and already have that refund in hand.
+Perhaps you waited until the last minute to dig out those dog-eared receipts, credit card statements and 1099s, and your return is still winging its way electronically to the Internal Revenue Service.

 Boulder, Colo., retiree Jon Bond rents out two single-family homes to supplement his income.
 That means keeping track of income and related expenses.
 “Every year I wait until March to dig through the paperwork and enter the information in a spreadsheet,” says Bond, who does his own taxes.
 “A few times, I even created the spreadsheet, but never filled it out.”
 Often he can’t find a credit card statement or check stub and then spends weeks tracking it down, on occasion missing the filing deadline.

 Simple organizing methods work just fine, say experts.
 A multi-pocket expanding file labeled by category that holds all your receipts is one option.
 Or install Quicken or similar software.
 Enter every line item from your bank account and credit card statements on a monthly basis and generate a report at year’s end.